 Valocordin has a sedative effect

-These drugs previously included barbiturates (Etaminal-sodium, Barbamil, Veronal), then they were replaced by benzodiazepine drugs, which were very actively used all over the world in the 70s - 80s of the XX century.
-In the USA, for example, there was even a "benzodiazepine epidemic": it was believed that such drugs not only improve sleep and bring in harmony with themselves and the world around them, but also are an excellent prevention of stress.
+Such drugs previously included barbiturates (“Etaminal sodium”, “Barbamil”, “Veronal”), then they were replaced by benzodiazepine drugs, which were very actively used throughout the world in the 70s - 80s of the twentieth century.
+In the USA, for example, there was even a “benzodiazepine epidemic”: it was believed that such drugs not only improve sleep and bring harmony with oneself and the world around us, but are also an excellent stress preventative.

-The brightest representatives of the family
+The most prominent representatives of the family

 Zopiclone